CADDAC_logo-FULL-tagline-ENG

 Does your child have difficulty focusing?
 Does your child have difficulty following directions?
 Does your child have difficulty handling strong emotions?
 If you said” yes” to one or more of these questions, your child might be having difficulties with executive function.
 Executive function can impact working memory, flexible thinking and self-control.
 And, it can affect all aspects of life at school and at home

-In this 10-week interactive course, parents and caregivers will learn about executive function, how executive function affects children and teens, and, they will learn tools and strategies to help their children increase these skills.
+In this 10-week interactive course, parents and caregivers will learn about executive function, how executive function affects children and teens, and they will learn tools and strategies to help their children increase these skills.

 Topics include:

-Inhibition, Emotional Regulation, Motivation, Attention, Shifting, Working Memory, Planning, Organization, and self-monitoring
+Inhibition, Emotional Regulation, Motivation, Attention, Shifting, Working Memory, Planning, Organization, and Self-Monitoring

-REFOCUS - Winter Session 2026
+REFOCUS - Spring Session 2026

-Begins Thursday January 8th, 2026 - 10 weeks
+Begins Thursday, April 2nd, 2026 - 10 weeks

 Fee: $175 + HST